ahmedkaludi/push-notification/readme.txt

 This can be a notification on a phone or via a browser, such as Chrome, Firefox, or Safari.

 = Features: =
-* NEW: One step solution
+* AMP Compatibility
+* Native WordPress Integration
 * NEW: Easily integration to WordPress site
 * Cache Expire option added
 * <strong>Notifications </strong>: Notifications appear as message alerts.